jbeck018/howlerops/docs/HOMEBREW.md

    ## About

-   SQL Studio is a modern SQL database client with cloud sync capabilities.
+   Howlerops is a modern SQL database client with cloud sync capabilities.
    EOF

    # Commit and push